KusmierczykTools/wiki-page-views-io/README.md

 The script above unpacks and expands list of page names in a way that each possible variant is included.

 -----------------------------------------------------------------------------------------------------------------
+### Preprocessing

 To transform WikiPageViews gz archives to more readable form we first need a list of files:

     cd deploy
     ls DIRECTORY_WITH_GZ_FILES/*.gz > /tmp/list

-To validate (size and dates) list of files:
+Validate (size and dates) list of files:

     sh wiki_pageviews_validation.sh /tmp/list

-To preprocess files:
+Preprocess files:

     sh wiki_pageviews_preprocess.sh /tmp/list /tmp/temporal_storage /tmp/wikipedia_variants.txt

-To transform and pack files into storage:
+Transform and pack files into storage:

     ls /tmp/temporal_storage/*out > /tmp/list
     sh wiki_pageviews_pack.sh  /tmp/list OUTPUT-STORAGE-PATH

 All above steps can be run on as many SUBSEQUENT list as you wish e.g. you can create separate list for each year and run one after the other.
-At the end you should run:
+At the end run:

     sh wiki_pageviews_pack_finalize.sh OUTPUT-STORAGE-PATH
     #OR: sh wiki_pageviews_pack_finalize.sh OUTPUT-STORAGE-PATH full